Arvind Basra (00:00):

-[00:00:00] Arvind Basra: [00:00:00] How do two platforms, one focused on learning, right?
-Professional training, for example, how does that feed into public safety as well?
-And how do you look at public sector as a whole, as an ecosystem of these platforms that can work to the benefit of the citizen?
+How do two platforms, one focused on learning, professional training, for example, how does that feed into public safety as well?
+And how do you look at public sector as a whole, as an ecosystem of these platforms that can work to the benefit of the citizens?

-And what's important to [00:01:00] understand around 5g from latency to network slicing, but that's quite enough for me without further ado, I'm thrilled to welcome Arvin head of product development in the public sector at Verizon.
+What most public sector CIOs and CTOs are missing.
+How to create net-new products inside a big company like Verizon and how partners like Nagarro help to accelerate digital innovation and engineering.
+What a world-class digital government looks like today and in the future, and what's important to understand around 5G from latency to network slicing, but that's quite enough for me.
+Without further ado, I'm thrilled to welcome Arvind, head of product development in the public sector at Verizon.

 So let's kick off today with a little bit about yourself and your background at Verizon with some of the projects that you've been working on and leading.